ujikCz/ReactiveHTML/README.md

 html`<div style="${ { color: "red" } }">Hello, world!</div>`
 ```
 that makes div color red, this update is for better manipuation with styles and not recalculations whole styles in DOM, but only changes
+3. Render now can't render array of virtual nodes or components, but only one